-A maskless woman was handcuffed in a Texas bank one day after the state lifted its mandates
+Maskless woman is handcuffed at bank a day after Texas lifts mandates

-Confronted Thursday at a Bank of America in Galveston, Terry Wright scoffed at the idea she could face criminal consequences.
-“What are you gonna do, arrest me?” she told a police officer, who had just informed her — in an exchange captured on body camera — that if staff told her to leave, she had to comply.
+Confronted Thursday at a Bank of America in Galveston, Terry Wright scoffed at the idea that she could face criminal consequences.
+“What are you going to do, arrest me?” she said to a police officer, who had just informed her — in an exchange captured on body camera — that if staff told her to leave, she had to comply.

 “The law says that I do not have to wear a mask,” Wright insisted, stating incorrectly that she was in a “public place.”